epifaniarango/popgen_with_epi/README.md

 plink --allow-no-sex --bfile pseudo_haploid_chr1 --merge-list list.txt --make-bed --out pseudo_haploid
 ```

-The plink file pseudo_haploid contains both the masked individuals and the individuals used as a the American reference panel, in these case.
+The plink file pseudo_haploid contains both the masked individuals and the individuals used as the American reference panel in these case.

-Thank you Jonas for your help with this script =)
+Thank you Jonas, for your help with this script =)

 ## 3. Comparing performance of both methods
-After following both masking protocols, we compared the performance by calculating the percentage of missing data per individual (Fig. 4), and the same f4-statistics mentioned above to compare the performance (Fig. 5).
+After following both masking protocols, we compared the performance by calculating the percentage of missing data per individual (Fig. 4) and the same f4-statistics mentioned above to compare the performance of the masking (Fig. 5).
 ![Rplot09](https://user-images.githubusercontent.com/60963543/189121417-7c79fd67-3b62-49d6-ac6e-2b213447621a.png)
 ***Figure 4:*** Percentage of missing data per individual after applying A) diploid and B) pseudohaploid masking.